 In the U.S. market, unit shipments hit 16.4 million in 2003, and IDC expects that to grow to roughly 21 million in 2004.

-Once again Sony was the top vendor, both globally and in the U.S. market.
+Once again Sony was the top vendor worldwide and in the United States.

-In the U.S., Sony finished atop the heap with 22 percent of the unit shipments.
+The U.S. story closely mirrored the global story.
+Sony finished atop the heap with 22 percent of the unit shipments.
 Kodak placed second with 18 percent, and Canon finished third with 15 percent.

 According to Chris Chute, senior analyst, IDC, Sony’s continued success was due in part to aggressively responding to challengers by pouring more dollars into its marketing effort.